The History of the Gomad Diet

 There is just one problem however.
 Rippetoe never claimed to have created the GOMAD approach, only promote it.
 Indeed, going through the annals of bodybuilding and physical culture reveals this approach’s this honoured tradition.

-Yet Rader himself was standing on the shoulder’s of giants as it were as two decades before his GOMAD affiliation, the man known as Charles Atlas was promoting a heavily based milk diet as a means of putting on mass.
-Labelling milk drinking as his ‘special secret for rapidly building enormous power’, Atlas told his readers to
+Yet Rader himself was standing on the shoulders of giants as it were as two decades before his GOMAD affiliation, the man known as Charles Atlas was promoting a heavily based milk diet as a means of putting on mass.
+Labeling milk drinking as his ‘special secret for rapidly building enormous power’ (1), Atlas told his readers to

 Start at 8:00 in the morning and have a glass promptly every half hour.
 You can do this by taking two quart bottles in the morning, drinking a quart at noon, enjoying two more quarts in the afternoon and another at night.